intel-analytics/ipex-llm/docs/readthedocs/source/doc/Serving/FAQ/contribute-guide.md

 This is the guide to contribute your code to Cluster Serving.

-Cluster Serving takes advantage of Analytics Zoo core with integration of Deep Learning Frameworks, e.g. Tensorflow, OpenVINO, PyTorch, and implements the inference logic on top of it, and parallelize the computation with Flink and Redis by default.
+Cluster Serving takes advantage of BigDL core with integration of Deep Learning Frameworks, e.g. Tensorflow, OpenVINO, PyTorch, and implements the inference logic on top of it, and parallelize the computation with Flink and Redis by default.
 To contribute more features to Cluster Serving, you could refer to following sections accordingly.
 ## Dev Environment

 ### Get Code and Prepare Branch
-Go to Analytics Zoo main repo https://github.com/intel-analytics/analytics-zoo, press Fork to your github repo, and git clone the forked repo to local.
-Use `git checkout -b your_branch_name` to create a new branch, and you could start to write code and pull request to Analytics Zoo from this branch.
+Go to BigDL main repo https://github.com/intel-analytics/bigdl, press Fork to your github repo, and git clone the forked repo to local.
+Use `git checkout -b your_branch_name` to create a new branch, and you could start to write code and pull request to BigDL from this branch.
 ### Environment Set up
-You could refer to [Analytics Zoo Scala Developer Guide](https://analytics-zoo.readthedocs.io/en/latest/doc/UserGuide/develop.html#scala) to set up develop environment.
-Cluster Serving is an Analytics Zoo Scala module.
+You could refer to [BigDL Scala Developer Guide](https://bigdl.readthedocs.io/en/latest/doc/UserGuide/develop.html#scala) to set up develop environment.
+Cluster Serving is an BigDL Scala module.

 ### Debug in IDE
 Cluster Serving depends on Flink and Redis.
 To install Redis and start Redis server,